 How to Start a Winery: A Brief Guide on Opening a Winery

-A passion project, such as this one might be for you, is exciting.
+A passion project such as this one is always exciting.
 And that first beautiful glass of wine at the finish line probably keeps you racing ahead.
 Unfortunately, there are some steps that must be taken early on to ensure that your winery will be a hit.

 1. What type of winery will you have?